 Plan sponsors looking to enhance diversification and reduce volatility in their portfolios can utilize investment grade private credit alongside other “plus” sectors.
 Relative to these sectors, investment grade private credit exhibits much lower correlations to equities, high yield and emerging market debt.
 This is intuitive given the very different underlying risk factors that drive investment grade private credit versus these other asset classes.
 This added diversification benefit within a core plus mandate can provide protection for participants in times when equity markets are under greater stress.

 |Primary Risk/ Return Factors||S&P 500 Total Return Index||MSCI All Country World Index ex USA||Bloomberg Barclays U.S. Corporate High Yield Total Return Index||Bloomberg Barclays Global High Yield Total Return Index||Bloomberg Barclays Emerging Markets Hard Currency Aggregate Index|

 |Investment Grade Private Credit||Private markets, Illiquidity Premium||0.25||0.31||0.57||0.56||0.72|

-Source: Returns are benchmark returns pulled from Bloomberg and Barclays Live.
+Source: Returns in the above monthly return correlation table are benchmark returns pulled from Bloomberg and Barclays Live from 1/31/2013 - 5/31/2020.
 Investment grade private credit returns are estimated and not based on actual performance data.
 Returns are estimated using monthly industrial private placement credit spread estimates (for 10 year A2 and Baa2 securities) sourced from StoneCastle Securities that generally reflect where the private IG credit market is pricing transactions.
 An investor may not invest directly in an index.

 Accessibility through daily valued strategies